 Redistribute tables to balance existing data over the newly expanded cluster.

-After creating an expansion schema, you can bring Greenplum Database back online and redistribute tables across the entire array with gpexpand.
-Aim to run this during low-use hours when the utility's CPU usage and table locks have minimal impact on operations.
+After creating an expansion schema, you can redistribute tables across the entire system with gpexpand.
+Plan to run this during low-use hours when the utility's CPU usage and table locks have minimal impact on operations.
 Rank tables to redistribute the largest or most critical tables first.

 While table redistribution is underway, any new tables or partitions created are distributed across all segments exactly as they would be under normal operating conditions.
 Queries can access all segments, even before the relevant data is redistributed to tables on the new segments.
 The table or partition being redistributed is locked and unavailable for read or write operations.
 When its redistribution completes, normal operations resume.